- Brand name

 Tell all the doctors, dentists and pharmacists who are treating you that you are taking Inza.

-If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking Inza.
+If you are going to have surgery, tell your doctor that you are taking Inza.

 Things you must not do